 Operating segments are identified as components of an enterprise about which discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding resource allocation and assessing performance.
 In addition, the guidance for segment reporting indicates certain quantitative materiality thresholds.
 The Company views its operations and manages its business in one operating segment which is consistent with how the Chief Executive Officer, who is the chief operating decision-maker, reviews the business, makes investment and resource allocation decisions, and assesses operating performance.
-The majority of revenue to date is from customers located in the United States and the majority of long-lived assets are located in the United States.
-The Company had an immaterial amount of revenue from customers located in Canada and Singapore and an immaterial amount of long-lived assets are located in Mexico.
+All revenue to date is from customers located in the United States and all long-lived assets are located in the United States.